 Built by Republic at the Indiana Division of Republic Aviation in Evansville, IN.
 Constructor Number 1770.
 Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South-West Pacific and reassembled.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-Assigned to the 5th Air Force, 348th Fighter Group, 342nd Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 348th Fighter Group (348th FG), 342nd Fighter Squadron (342nd FS).
 No known nose art or nickname.
-This P-47 was field modified by the 5th Air Force with a "Christmas tree fuel tank" installed into the turtle deck, behind the pilot.
+In New Guinea, this P-47 was field modified by the 5th Air Force with a "Christmas tree fuel tank" installed behind the pilot into the turtle deck and nicknamed because it had a triangular shaped.

 On December 16, 1944 during take off from Dobodura No. 7 Airfield (Girua) this aircraft suffered an accident, pilot unknown.
 Afterwards, this aircraft was written off and stripped for usable parts including the engine and armament then abandoned nearby.
 The lower surfaces of the tail and fuselage had aluminum removed, possibly during the war when repairs were attempted or to strip the aircraft of usable parts.
 The lower side of the wing had all the inspection panels removed, possibly for use as spare parts during the war.

 This P-47 remained in situ upside down in kunai grass in the Dobodura area until the early 1970s.

 At some point after 1974, this aircraft was moved to Girua Airport and displayed right side up near the terminal as a memorial.
 As the upper side of the wings had been face down in the kunai grass between 1944 until the early 1970s, the olive drab paint and U. S. star and bar marking we preserved.